 60-day returns • free shipping on USA orders $129+

-We’ve been talking about how to make the transition to the Charlotte Mason method in your homeschool, easing into it little by little.
+We’ve been talking about how to ease into the Charlotte Mason method in your homeschool little by little.
 We’ve talked already about Stages 1–3: The Basics, Once a Week, and Everyday Subjects.
 I recommend that you read those posts if you haven’t already.

-Today we want to do Stage 4.
+Today we’re moving on to Stage 4.
 I like to call it the Check-up Stage.
-At this stage, I want you to look at three different subjects and check on them to make sure that you are using Charlotte Mason methods.
-The subjects are science, math, and language arts.
+At this stage, I want you to look at just three remaining subjects and check on them to make sure that you are using Charlotte Mason methods.
+Those subjects are science, math, and language arts.

 Science

 Let’s start with science.
 The way that you would teach science in a Charlotte Mason approach is through living books and narration.
-We already talked about those methods in Stage 1, so refer back to that post if you need a refresher course.
+Sound familiar?
+Yep, we already talked about those methods in Stage 1.
+You can refer back to that post if you need a refresher course.

 I often get asked “Where can I find good living science books?”
-There is a great list on our website.
+No worries.
+We have a great list on our website.

 You want to pair the living books and narration with nature study.
 You’re already doing nature study if you’ve completed Stage 2: the things that we do once a week.
 So make sure you’re doing both.

 Now in the upper-level sciences, around grades 7–12, you’re going to start making a transition.
 It’s hard sometimes to find a good living science book that has accurate, up-to-date scientific information, that is not filled with evolution, and that actually helps the child learn how to do those upper-level sciences.
-Many of the good living books at that level will just tell about a particular science—for example, they tell about chemistry or about biology—but they don’t give the child practice in the math aspects and actually doing chemistry or biology or physics.
-So in those grades, we recommend getting a conversational textbook.
-It will help your child understand those upper-level sciences well, and it will also help him make that transition to textbooks.
+Many of the good living books at that level will only tell about a particular science—for example, they tell about chemistry or about biology—but they don’t give the child practice in the math aspects and actually doing chemistry or biology or physics.
+So in those upper grades, we recommend getting a conversational textbook.
+It will help your student understand those upper-level sciences well, and it will also help him make that transition to textbooks.
 If he is planning on doing further education upon graduation, he is going to need an introduction to textbooks somewhere along the way.
-(Charlotte used some textbooks with her students.)
-So that grade level is where we recommend that you incorporate some textbooks, but also bring alongside good living science books that you can pair with that textbook to help keep the love of learning alive.
-And make sure that it’s a conversational textbook—one that is very conversational in tone—not just a fact dump.
+(Charlotte used some textbooks with her older students.)
+Make sure that it’s a conversational textbook—one that is very conversational in tone—not just a fact dump.

 Math

-The next subject that we want to check-up on is math.
-Math, in a Charlotte Mason approach, uses everyday objects around the house as manipulatives for the kids to actually see how the math works.
-They start thinking mathematically and see the concepts in front of them.
+The next subject that we want to check on is math.
+Math, in a Charlotte Mason approach, uses everyday objects from around the house as manipulatives for the kids to actually see how the math works.
+They start thinking mathematically as they see the concepts demonstrated in front of them.
 But then as soon as they can, we set aside those manipulatives.

 Math should be done with short lessons.
-And by that I mean, in the younger elementary grades, about a fifteen-minute lesson for the new concept with a five-minute review (“mental math”) lesson at the end.
-So twenty minutes total.
-As the kids get older, you can stretch that time guideline out gradually.
-But try not to have your younger kids sitting down doing a worksheet for an hour a day.
+And by that I mean, in the younger elementary grades, about a fifteen-minute lesson for the new concept with a 5-minute review (“mental math”) lesson at the end.
+So 20 minutes total.
+As the kids get older, you can stretch that time guideline out gradually, but try not to have your younger kids sitting down doing a worksheet for an hour a day.
 That is not a Charlotte Mason approach to math.

-It should not be worksheet driven.
+Math should not be worksheet driven.
 Don’t just give your child a worksheet.
-In the lower grades, especially, there was very little handwriting done in math.
+In the lower grades, especially, there is very little handwriting done in Charlotte Mason math.
 I know that’s kind of a foreign concept to many of us who were brought up on math worksheets but, just as we use oral narration in those younger grades and not any written narration, that methodology carries over into math lessons as well.
-Most of the math was done orally with the parent or with the teacher, and very little handwriting was required.
+Most of the math is done orally with the parent, and very little handwriting is required.
 In those younger grades, the kids are still having to focus intensely on their handwriting.
 It takes a lot of effort and a lot of mental concentration.
 We don’t want to steal that concentration away from math and give it to the handwriting.
-So we remove that obstacle out of the younger children’s way and put it to the side, so they can focus on thinking mathematically.
+So we remove that obstacle out of the younger students’ way and put it to the side, so they can focus on thinking mathematically.

-The third subject that you should do a check-up on is language arts.
+The third subject to check on is language arts.
 You’ve already been doing some language arts.
 The poetry that you’re reading once or twice a week, that’s language arts.
 The literature book that you’re reading every day with your family, that’s language arts.
-The oral narrations that your children are already doing for history and Bible and that you’re going to be doing for science, those are language arts.
+The oral narrations that your students are already doing for history and Bible and that you’re going to be doing for science, those are language arts.
 Narration is oral composition.
 So you already have a lot of language arts integrated into the other subjects.
 What I want you to focus on now, and do a little check-up on, is just a couple of other areas of language arts.

 First, handwriting.
 Make sure the resources you are using for handwriting are doing a few things: (1) Keeping the passages very short.
 We want to focus on quality over quantity.
-We want our children to give their very best handwriting, and if they do that, they’re done.
-So don’t over-tax them by giving them a whole sheet that they have to write or making them write for ten minutes.
-(Have you ever tried writing for ten minutes solid?
+Remember, we’re cultivating the habits of full attention and best effort.
+We want our students to give their very best handwriting, and if they do that, they’re done.
+So don’t over-tax them by giving them a whole sheet that they have to write or making them write for 10 minutes.
+(Have you ever tried writing for 10 minutes solid?
 It makes your hand hurt!)
 Keep those handwriting lessons short.
-(2) They should be copying ideas, not just dry facts.
-Let them have copywork from Scripture, from hymn lyrics, good poetry, passages from good literature books—words that contain great ideas that will feed their minds even as they are practicing their penmanship.
+(2) They should be giving your students ideas, not just dry facts.
+Ideas feed the mind.
+Let them write words from Scripture, from hymn lyrics, good poetry, passages from good literature books—words that contain great ideas that will feed their minds even as they are practicing their penmanship.

 A second area that I want you to check your language arts in, is what you’re using for spelling.
-In Charlotte Mason’s approach, the children did not do formal spelling lessons until ten years old.
-Now, they were doing some spelling before that in their reading lessons, and even their copywork helps them with their spelling.
+In Charlotte Mason’s approach, the students do not do formal spelling lessons until ten years old.
+Now, they are doing some spelling before that in their reading lessons, and even their handwriting helps them with their spelling.
 But when the student turned ten years old, Charlotte Mason introduced prepared dictation, which mainly focuses on spelling.

 I hope you noticed that word prepared dictation.
 It’s not cold turkey dictation.
-Charlotte did not want the children just guessing at how to spell a word.
+Charlotte did not want the students just guessing at how to spell a word.
 Such guessing sets up eternal debates.
-We all have some words that, to this day, we can’t remember how to spell correctly—“Is that one er or ar?”—because we’ve seen it both ways and it has set up two images in our minds.
-Charlotte wanted to avoid that situation for children as much as possible.
-So she had the children study the passages ahead of time.
-When it’s time for the dictation lesson, you make sure that the children know how to spell the words first, before you ever dictate the passage.
+We all have some words that, to this day, we can’t remember how to spell correctly—“Is that one e-r or a-r?”—because we’ve seen it both ways and it has set up two images in our minds.
+Charlotte wanted to avoid that situation for students as much as possible.
+So she had the students study the passages ahead of time.
+When it’s time for the dictation lesson, you make sure that the student knows how to spell the words first, before you ever dictate the passage.
 Watch for that area of language arts, make sure that it’s in line with Charlotte Mason methods.

 And then the third area of language arts that I want you to check is English grammar.
-Charlotte did not introduce this subject, again, until the children were ten years old, just like dictation.
+Charlotte did not introduce this subject, again, until the student was 10 years old, just like dictation.
 And when she did introduce it, it was very straightforward: “This is a noun.
 A noun is the name of a person, place, thing, or idea.”
-Then she would bring in good, literary passages for the students to practice with: “There are three italicized words in this poem.
+Then she would bring in good, literary passages for the student to practice with; for example, “There are three italicized words in this poem.
 Tell me which one is the noun.”
 Exercises like that bring in living ideas along with the grammar lessons.
+These language-arts methods may seem like small tweaks, but they can make a big difference.

 One other thing I’d like to mention.
-If you have students who are ten years old, or older, start making a transition to having them do some written narrations—once they are comfortable with oral narrations.
+If you have students who are 10 years old, or older, start making a transition to having them do some written narrations—once they are comfortable with oral narrations.
 Hopefully by this stage, you have become comfortable with the idea of using narrations along with your living books for history, for Bible, and now for science.
-Once the older kids have gotten a grasp on their oral narrations, have them start writing some of those narrations; that is their written compositions.
+Once the older kids have gotten a grasp on their oral narrations, have them start writing some of those narrations; those written narrations will be fine tuned and turned into formal compositions once they reach high school.
+In the meantime, give them lots of practice writing those narrations.

 So your assignment for Stage 4: Make sure that the materials you are using for science, for math, and for language arts agree with the Charlotte Mason method.
 If any of them don’t agree, make changes in them as you feel comfortable and as you’re ready.

 Next time, we’ll look at the final stage for making the transition.
-But look at all the subjects you’ve already made the transition in.
-Really, you’re doing mostly Charlotte Mason now.
-Well done!
+But take just a minute to look at all the subjects in which you’ve already made the switch: history, Bible, geography, picture study, music study, nature study, poetry, literature, Scripture Memory,—and with this stage, you’ll be including math, science, and language arts too.
+Really, by the end of Stage 4, you’ll be doing mostly Charlotte Mason!
 The final stage is just going to be icing on the cake—some final subjects that you can add in if you want to and as you feel ready.

 Podcast: Play in new window | Download